This blog post is about my design suggestions for an electric Morris Minor.

 Of course its possible to make a front wheel drive Morris Minor, but more expensive, and also changes the cars handling characteristics.

-If however you are hell bent on a front wheel drive electric Morris Minor then get in touch, as I have a design solution.
+If however you are hell bent on a front wheel drive electric Morris Minor then its possible.

 So let’s decide to stick to the original rear wheel drive layout for our electric Morris Minor.